christopherhanten/GA-Student-Homework/Week_One/homework2_answers.md

 1. git branch branch name
 2. git checkout branch filename
 3. You'd use a branch other than master to work on an individual feature or do a bug fix.

+1. You'd use git merge when someone has checked out code. made additions/changes, and submitted a pull request.
+You'd verify that the code looks good and merge it.
+2. git push origin master.